ioccc-src/winner/2000/rince/README.md

 To display the output (still guessing?) for a given date, specify two arguments.
 The first argument is as before and the second argument is a Julian day number (given as a fractional component).
-Eg:
+E.g.:

 ```sh
 ./rince 0 2441193.6